Speech Connect

 Early Language Development

 Early language development therapy focuses on building the foundational communication skills typically acquired between birth and age three.
+Unlike therapy for older children, which may involve structured table-top activities, early intervention is dynamic, play-based, and heavily focused on parent coaching.

 Speech Clarity

 The main goal is simple: to help your child be understood by others (grandparents, teachers, friends) without you needing to translate for them.
+To achieve this, speech pathologists often conduct speech clarity assessments to identify specific clarity issues your child may be facing.
+It helps to know which one your child is working on:

-• Articulation: Your child knows what sound they want to say, but their articulators (tongue, lips, jaw) aren't moving the right way to make it.
+Articulation: Your child knows what sound they want to say, but their articulators (tongue, lips, jaw) aren't moving the right way to make it.

-• Phonology: Your child can physically make the sounds, but they have their own set of "rules" on where to put them.
+Phonology: Your child can physically make the sounds, but they have their own set of 'rules' on where to put them.

-• CAS (Childhood Apraxia of Speech): Your child’s brain knows exactly what it wants to say.
+CAS (Childhood Apraxia of Speech): Your child’s brain knows exactly what it wants to say.
 Their mouth muscles are strong enough to say it.
-However, the "signal" or "map" that tells the muscles how to move in the right order gets scrambled.
+However, the 'signal' or 'map' that tells the muscles how to move in the right order gets scrambled.

 Language